SirTony/warframe-info-centre/README.md

 Contributing
 ============

 Want to contribute?
-Don't be shy about [forking](https://github.com/Syke94/warframe-info-centre/fork) and sending pull requests, or [send me an email](mailto:js.pwns@gmail.com) about getting write access to the main repo.
+Check out the [Contributing](https://github.com/Syke94/warframe-info-centre/wiki/Contributing) page on the wiki for details.

 Contributors
 ============